lucasfoep/Report_automation_and_forecast/README.md

 ### Challenges

 The data used had been exported to excel sheets rather than extracted directly from the database.
 The excel sheets reports used as input stored data either on a monthly or weekly basis, requiring extensive use of the datetime library as well as finding ways of combining different reports.
 On a weekly level, split weeks had to be considered so as to allocate values on the correct months.
-Products' expected demand were grouped by product rather than kept discriminated by customer, and there is yet to be implemented a mechanism to do re-distribute it by customer.
+Products' expected demand were grouped by product rather than kept discriminated by customer, and there is yet to be implemented a mechanism to re-distribute it by customer.

 ### Improvements being made